adamgian/minify-selectors/crates/parse_selectors/info.md

-## JS
+## JS files and embedded scripts support

 > **Please note:**
-> minify-selectors will not be able to detect class or ID names that are in variables or in > strings.
+> minify-selectors will not be able to detect class or ID names that are in variables or in strings.
 Will be resolved with [#11](https://github.com/adamgian/minify-selectors/issues/11).
 >
 > ```js
 > // 😢